jlevy/og-equity-compensation/README.md

   Technically, it cannot be made on the receipt of a stock *option* itself:
   You first must exercise that option, then file the election.
-- If you receive an early exercisable stock option (when you don’t have to wait for the the stock to vest), you can make an 83(b) election on receipt of the shares on exercise.
+- If you receive an early exercisable stock option (when you don’t have to wait for the the stock to vest), you can make an 83(b) election at receipt of the exercised shares.
 - Section 83(b) elections do not apply to vested shares;
   the election only applies to stock that is not yet vested.
   Thus, if you receive options that are *not* early exercisable (meaning you have to wait